Ajfriel86/PilateParadise/README.md

 1. Thank You Page

-    - This page is displayed after the form has been filled in and validated
+    - This page is displayed after the form has been filled in, validated, and submitted

     ![thankyou page](./README_images/thankyou_page.png)
 ---